ismailceylan/restorm/README.md

 ### Advanced Pagination
 The `paginate` method can handle the pagination process that we have been doing manually and adds some extra features to it.

 This method returns a `LengthAwarePaginator` instance which it extends our `Collection` class.
-That makes it an advanced collection that can be used to get the total number of items, current page, items per page, total number of pages, request the next page with ease and of course get the items.
-We will see soon what collections can do.
+We will see soon what collections can do but for now, that makes it an advanced collection that can be used to get the total number of items, current page, items per page, total number of pages, request the next page with ease and of course get the items.

 ```js
 const paginator = await Post.paginate();